x3dom/x3dom/doc/guide/nodes/index.rst

 Nodes
 =====

-Please visit the `Node Type Tree <http://x3dom.org/x3dom/test/functional/dumpNodeTypeTree.html>`_ document and click on a Node to view the related X3D specification.
+The following list is a live generated node list.
+You can only see this information in a browser.
+If you are viewing this documentation in other formats, please visit the `Node Type Tree <http://x3dom.org/x3dom/test/functional/dumpNodeTypeTree.html>`_ document and click on a Node to view the related X3D specification.

 .. warning::